 A legendary UK matching numbers Yamaha RD500LC in amazing condition.

-Liquid cooled engine with anti-friction coating, reed-valve induction, variable exhaust port-timing (YPVS), quartet of alloy-bodied carburettors, rigid box section ‘race replica’ frame and main members, low-drag race-styled faring, windshield, quartz halogen rectangular headlamp, rectangular mirrors and indicators, low fuel tank and seat positioning, single De Carbon rear suspension unit, aluminium linkage arms and swing arm, 36mm fork stanchions with 140mm travel, adjustable anti-dive braking system, electric tachometer, speedometer, coolant temperature gauge, warning lights.
+Liquid cooled engine with anti-friction coating, reed-valve induction, variable exhaust port-timing (YPVS), quartet of alloy-bodied carburettors, rigid box section ‘race replica’ frame and main members, low-drag race-styled faring, windshield, rectangular mirrors and indicators, aluminium linkage arms and swing arm, 36mm fork stanchions with 140mm travel, adjustable anti-dive braking system, electric tachometer, speedometer, coolant temperature gauge, warning lights.

 ENGINE & TRANSMISSION

 The original engine number and stock frame stampings along with speedometer in MPH confirm this as a matching numbers UK machine.
 The 500cc 2-stroke vee-four-cylinder engine fitted at the factory is set at 50 degrees in order to make the unit as compact and narrow as possible.
 Power output of 88hp at 9500rpm achieve a recorded top speed of 148mph and standing ¼ mile in 11.7 seconds (117.7mph), this really was the most powerful 500cc road motorcycle ever built!
 Since purchasing the bike in 2018, the previous owner commissioned a full engine strip down and rebuild by renowned expert Richard Pell, a retired motorbike racer.
 No expense was spared and the rebuild extended to the sourcing of genuine Yamaha parts including crank seals, piston rings and head gaskets.
-Furthermore, a carburettor rebuild was carried out as well as new oil delivery lines and chain.
 Upon strip down and accessing the engine, Richard noted that everything was original and nobody had opened the unit before and that the bores were in exceptional condition and commensurate with the mileage displayed of 12,079 miles.
 Photos of the stripped engine are included in the history file and the engine did not require a rebore.
 This example kicks into life effortlessly and performs wonderfully and the 6-speed transmission with working neutral indicator is perfect in operation.

 WHEELS, TYRES & BRAKES